10 Warning Signs of Worker's Comp Fraud

 The cost of work comp fraud comes to nearly $5 billion per year (National Insurance Crime Bureau).
 This multi-billion dollar cost effects both large and small businesses and can account for as much as 10% of your overall work comp insurance premiums.

-It is important to know the common signs of workers' comp fraud, including:
+It is important to know the common warning signs of workers' comp fraud, including:

 Late Reporting: They often report the claim far after alleged incident occurred.

 Lack of Witnesses: Although not every legitimate claim has a witness, the lack of witnesses...along with other warning signs...may indicate fraud.

 Details of the Alleged Incident Conflict: Details of the alleged incident change slightly each time the worker recounts them.

 Financial Hardship: Seen more often in a down economy, personal financial issues or a lack of health insurance may lead some to exaggerate a claim in order to afford medical care.

 Avoidance: The claimant attempts to avoid discussing the claim with you for fear they may give their ruse away.